 You should get organized before you meet by asking the following questions:

 - What is your preferred communication frequency between us?

 - When is a good time to meet?

 - What is your preferred method for meeting?

-- Would you prefer I ask you questions or would you prefer to drive the conversations?
+- Would you prefer I ask you questions, or would you prefer to drive the conversation?